mndarren/Code-Lib/Data_Security_lib/network_commands.md

 7. List stuff
    ```
    $ls -las  # list all in current folder with permission and block number
+   $ls -al   # list all file with metadata and total
    $lsmod    # list modules
    $lsof     # list open files
    $lsof -t ~/keyfile.txt  #find pid related to a given file